-- The composition ratios of HFCs and three other types of emissions in Tokyo and in Japan in FY 2020 are indicated below. - In Tokyo, 92.4% of the emissions of these four gases are HFCs derived from coolants.
-"Coolants" mainly refers to emissions at the time of production, use, disposal of freezers and air conditioners for business use, household air conditioners, car air conditioners, etc. - Unlike in the emission composition of entire Japan, "Manufacturing of semiconductors and LCDs", "Leak from manufacturing of HFCs and three other types", and "Metal production", etc. are excluded from the emission statistics of Tokyo, because the relevant factories are considered to be very rare in Tokyo. - The addition of NF3 to the list of GHGs was stipulated in the Partial Amendment to the Act on Promotion of Global Warming Countermeasures (Law No. 18, May 24, 2013) which took effect on April 1, 2015, but TMG excluded NF3 from the emission statistics of Tokyo, because the relevant factories are considered to be very rare in Tokyo.
+- The composition ratios of HFCs and three other types of emissions in Tokyo and in Japan in FY 2021 are indicated below. - In Tokyo, 92.9% of the emissions of these four gases are HFCs derived from coolants.
+"Coolants" mainly refers to emissions at the time of production, use, disposal of freezers and air conditioners for business use, household air conditioners, car air conditioners, etc. - Unlike in the emission composition of entire Japan, "Manufacturing of semiconductors and LCDs", "Leak from manufacturing of HFCs and three other types", and "Metal production", etc. are excluded from the emission statistics of Tokyo, because it is considered to have no relevant factory in Tokyo now. - TMG excluded NF3 from the emission statistics of Tokyo, because it is considered to have no relevant factory in Tokyo now.

-Figure 3-21 Composition ratios of HFCs and three other types of emissions in Tokyo and in Japan (FY 2020) Source: Preliminary figures for Japan's GHG Emissions Data (FY 1990 - 2020), Greenhouse Gas Inventory Office of Japan
+Figure 3-21 Composition ratios of HFCs and three other types of emissions in Tokyo and in Japan (FY 2021) Source: Preliminary figures for Japan's GHG Emissions Data (FY 1990 - 2021), Greenhouse Gas Inventory Office of Japan